unicitynetwork/nd-smt/README.md

 ## Optimization ideas

-* Special mux with 2 outs and multiplexed control
+- [ ] Special mux with 2 outs and multiplexed control
-* multiplex control wire signals within a layer (TBD the effect: removes wires, but adds gates)
+- [ ] multiplex control wire signals within a layer (TBD the effect: removes wires, but adds gates)
-* Unlike depicted above, layers close to the root have $1, 2, 4, 8, \dots, k_{max}$ cells
+- [x] Unlike depicted above, layers close to the root have $1, 2, 4, 8, \dots, k_{max}$ cells
-* It is possible to pack in more inputs than $k_{max}$ if some inputs share hashing steps at the leaf layer (ie, are connected to the same cell), that is, dynamic batch size to fully fill the width of circuit
+- [ ] It is possible to pack in more inputs than $k_{max}$ if some inputs share hashing steps at the leaf layer (ie, are connected to the same cell), that is, dynamic batch size to fully fill the width of circuit
-* Reduce depth ($d$), ie, use indexed merkle tree with fixed max. capacity insted of complete SMT
+- [ ] Reduce depth ($d$), ie, use indexed Merkle tree with fixed max. capacity instead of complete SMT
-* Greater arity than 2?
+- [ ] Greater arity than 2?

 # License